EKON-YAZILIM/ServicesDAO/README.md

 The docker-compose.yml file in the ServicesDAO_VotingEngine project needs to be edited. <br><br>

-- In order to avoid conflicts with Rabbitmq, some parts of the yml file should be removed.
+- In order to avoid conflicts with Rabbitmq, some parts of the docker-compose.yml file should be removed.
 Parts that need to be commented out to exclude from the project: <br>

 ```shell
 # dao_rabbitmq: